z390development/z390/doc/zVSAM/zVSAM V2 Design.md

 We have taken the following measures to facilitate the transition from zVSAM V1 to zVSAM V2:

 1. We have introduced a new z390 option: ZVSAM which indicates which version of zVSAM you want z390 to use.
+For maximum compatibility the default is set to enable zVSAM v1.
+   The default will be changed to zVSAM v2 in a future release of z390.
    The parameter takes the following forms:
     1. ZVSAM(0) – zVSAM usage is disallowed
     2. ZVSAM(1) – zVSAM V1 is enabled, zVSAM V2 is disabled
     3. ZVSAM(2) – zVSAM V2 is enabled, zVSAM V1 is disabled
-   For maximum compatibility the default is set to zVSAM(1).
-   The default will be changed to zVSAM v2 in a future release of z390.
 2. To convert your zVSAM V1 clusters to zVSAM V2 you'll have to take the following steps:
-    1. unload the existing data from their clusters using REPRO For details on how to use Repro, please refer to the "z390_VSAM_User_Guide" 2 reload your data from your unload files, using ZREPRO For details on how to use zREPRO, please refer to the "z390_zVSAM_zREPRO_User_Guide"
+    1. unload the existing data from their clusters using REPRO.
+       For details on how to use Repro, please refer to the "z390_VSAM_User_Guide"
+    2. reload your data from your unload files, using ZREPRO.
+       For details on how to use zREPRO, please refer to the "z390_zVSAM_zREPRO_User_Guide"
 3. For zVSAM V1 and zVSAM v2 there are distinct macro libraries.
    To use the correct zVSAM maclib, specify the correct version in your maclib concatenation.